Drayviz/Team-01-project/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 # DEMO2
-To access the work that has been completed for Demo 1 on March 12, 2019.
+To access the work that has been completed for Demo 2 on March 12, 2019.
 A zipfile labeled Demo2.zip will be on the repository.

-# How to compile and run Demo2
+# How to compile and run Demo2 console-based
 Download 2.0 zip in Version2.0, unzip the contents into a folder, change your directory to unzipped location, javac it, then do java MetaGame.
-Make surethe folder named "one" is in the same directory as everything else
+Make sure the folder named "one" is unzipped and is in the same directory as everything else.

+#How to compile and run Demo2 GUI-based

 ------------------------------------------------------------------------------------------------------------------------------